pantheon-systems/documentation/source/content/add-client-site.md

 ### Existing Site

- Agencies should follow the steps below to share Preferred Pricing with a new client.
+ Agencies should follow the steps below to share Preferred Pricing of an existing site with a new client.

 1. Navigate to the **<span class="glyphicons glyphicons-group"></span> Organization's** Dashboard > select the site from the [Sites list](/organizations/#sites).